ices-tools-dev/echoSMs/docs/usage.md

 For a DataFrame, the number of model runs will be the number of rows in the DataFrame.
 For a DataArray the number of models run will be the size of the DataArray (e.g., `DataArray.size()`)

 When passing a DataFrame to a model, you can choose whether the TS results are returned as a `Series` or are added to the existing DataFrame (in a column called `ts`).
 Use the `inplace = True` parameter in the call to `calculate_ts` for this.
-When passing a DataArray to a model, the TS results are always returned as the data part of the passed in DataArray.
+When passing a DataArray to a model, the TS results are always returned in the data part of the passed in DataArray.

 ## More complex model parameters